Solving Optimization Problems with OMMX Adapter#

 Step 2: Running Optimization with OMMX Adapter#

-To optimize the instance prepared in Step 1, we convert it to a PySCIPOpt Model and run SCIP optimization via the OMMX PySCIPOpt Adapter.
+To optimize the instance prepared in Step 1, we run the optimization calculation via the OMMX PySCIPOpt Adapter as follows:

 from ommx_pyscipopt_adapter import OMMXPySCIPOptAdapter

-# Obtain an ommx.v1.Solution objection through a PySCIPOpt model.
+# Obtain an ommx.v1.Solution object through a PySCIPOpt model.

 solution = OMMXPySCIPOptAdapter.solve(instance)

-The variable solution is an ommx.v1.Solution object that holds the results returned by SCIP.
+The variable solution here is an ommx.v1.Solution object that contains the results of the optimization calculation by SCIP.

 Analyzing the Results#

-From the solution in Step 2, we can check:
+From the calculation results obtained in Step 2, we can check and analyze:

-We can do this with various properties in the ommx.v1.Solution class.
+To do this, we use the properties implemented in the ommx.v1.Solution class.

 Analyzing the Optimal Solution#

-The decision_variables property returns a pandas.DataFrame containing information on each variable, such as ID, type, name, and value:
+The decision_variables_df property returns a pandas.DataFrame object containing information on each variable, such as ID, type, name, and value:

 kind lower upper name subscripts description substituted_value value